-Beechy Mire – Dixon Township Post Office: 1833 – 1846 Location: unknown Description: The town was founded by Irish immigrant John McCaughan (1773 – 1850) who was the postmaster & a surveyor by trade.
-John arrived in Philadelphia, Pennsylvania about 1792 & worked as a merchant & school teacher.
-He married Hannah Jane (Johnston) McCaughan (1781 – c.
+Beechy Mire – Dixon Township Post Office: 1833 – 1846 Location: unknown Description: The town was founded by Irish immigrant John McCaughan (1773 – 1850) who was the postmaster and was a surveyor by trade.
+John arrived in Philadelphia, Pennsylvania about 1792 and worked as a merchant and school teacher.
+He married Hannah Jane (Johnston) McCaughan (1781 – died c.
 1864) from Tennessee in 1802.
-They subsequently moved to Trigg County, Kentucky, had 8 children, & lived in house built out of a rock in 1815.
+They subsequently moved to Trigg County, Kentucky, had 8 children, and lived in house built out of a rock in 1815.
 The area became known as Rocky Ridge.
-John acquired most of the county’s land, a total of 3,000 acres, & some slaves in payment for completing surveying duties.
-The family attended a Presbyterian church & didn’t agree with how slaves were normally treated in those days.
-Their slaves were welcome to attend church with them & learn how to read & write if they chose to.
+John acquired most of the county’s land, a total of 3,000 acres, and some slaves in payment for completing surveying duties.
+The family attended a Presbyterian church and didn’t agree with how slaves were normally treated in those days.
+Their slaves were welcome to attend church with them and learn how to read and write if they chose to.
 John freed them sometime around 1830 by giving each a dollar, then selling them land for the dollar to make the transactions legal.
 He also donated land for a church their purchased area.
-After that, John & Hannah moved to Preble County & founded Beechy Mire.
-They relocated to Steuben County, Indiana in the mid-1840s & the Beechy Mire post office moved to Union County, Indiana.
-John made a trip to Ireland to visit family in 1850 & was injured from a falling accident on a ship during his return voyage.
-He made it to Rochester, Pennsylvania but died in a hotel room before the next morning & was reportedly interred in Rochester.
-Unfortunately, an extensive search didn’t reveal the burial locations of John & Hannah.
+After that, John and Hannah moved to Preble County and founded Beechy Mire.
+They relocated to Steuben County, Indiana in the mid-1840s and the Beechy Mire post office moved to Union County, Indiana.
+John made a trip to Ireland to visit family in 1850 and was injured from a falling accident on a ship during his return voyage.
+He made it to Rochester, Pennsylvania but died in a hotel room before the next morning and was reportedly interred in Rochester.
+Unfortunately, an extensive search didn’t reveal the burial locations of John and Hannah.

-Hagerstown – Monroe Township Post Office: 1832 – 1855 Location: 39.909576, -84.607114 on Holtzmuller Rd along Twin Creek at the intersection of Euphemia Castine Rd Remnants: none known Description: It had a general store, the first post office in the township, & was bustling community for a couple of decades.
-The postmasters over the years were Joseph F. Miller, Daniel Ritz, W. C. Clevinger, & Joseph Brown.
+Hagerstown – Monroe Township Post Office: 1832 – 1855 Location: 39.909576, -84.607114 on Holtzmuller Rd along Twin Creek at the intersection of Euphemia Castine Rd Remnants: none known Description: It had a general store, the first post office in the township, and was bustling community for a couple of decades.
+The postmasters over the years were Joseph F. Miller, Daniel Ritz, W. C. Clevinger, and Joseph Brown.
 Hagerstown missed out on the railroad boom with the tracks of the Dayton & Western Railroad getting built just a half mile to the south.
-Its post office, merchants, & most of the residents moved to Manchester, present-day West Manchester.
-Hagerstown was last seen in the 1871 county atlas & faded into obscurity by 1880.
+Its post office, merchants, and most of the residents moved to Manchester, present-day West Manchester.
+Hagerstown was last seen in the 1871 county atlas and faded into obscurity by 1880.

-Morningstar – Lanier Township Location: 39.698238, -84.537844 on SR 503 along Twin Creek between Halderman Rd (Co Hwy 97) & Carlton Rd Remnants: none known Description: The proprietors were War Of 1812 veteran George Morningstar (1779 – 1862) & Elizabeth (Sweitzer) Morningstar (1783 – 1851).
-They arrived in Preble County in 1817, had 7 children, & owned a successful farm.
-George & Elizabeth were buried with relatives 3 miles southwest of the GPS coordinates in Eikenberry (Wheatville) Cemetery on Quaker Trace Rd.
-The Morningstar & Eikenberrry families were related by marriage.
+Morningstar – Lanier Township Location: 39.698238, -84.537844 on SR 503 along Twin Creek between Halderman Rd (Co Hwy 97) and Carlton Rd Remnants: none known Description: The proprietors were War of 1812 veteran George Morningstar (1779 – 1862) and Elizabeth (Sweitzer) Morningstar (1783 – 1851).
+They arrived in Preble County in 1817, had 7 children, and owned a successful farm.
+George and Elizabeth were buried with relatives 3 miles southwest of the GPS coordinates in Eikenberry (Wheatville) Cemetery on Quaker Trace Rd.
+The Morningstar and Eikenberrry families were related by marriage.

 Winery Info – https://www.facebook.com/pg/oldeschoolhousewinery/about/?ref=page_internal